A sex therapist’s brutally honest advice for couples with different sex drives

 When the partners of a couple have mismatched sex drives, things can get real ugly real fast.

 Begging.
 Bargaining.
 Nagging.
 Guilt-tripping.
 These are the desperate attempts that partners will make to settle problematic differences in their libidos.
-When they inevitably reach the end of their rope, they turn to professionals like Dr. Laura Deitsch, sex therapist and DHS (doctor of human sexuality).
+When they inevitably reach the end of their rope, they turn to professionals like Dr. Laura Deitsch, sex therapist, DHS (doctor of human sexuality), and resident sexologist of Vibrant, Planned Parenthood's sex toy e-tailer.

 “This is a problem that can end a relationship.
 I’ve seen it in both my personal life and my professional life,” Dr. Deitsch tells Rooster.
 “If there’s an incredibly mismatched libido, it takes a lot of hard work to bridge that gap.”